paulmtn/macropad-from-scratch/README.md

-Creating a keyboard from scratch starting with the PCB
+Creating a macropad from scratch starting with the PCB